ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-You are better off explaining what your submission does in your `remarks.md` file section rather than leaving it obscure for the [judges](../judges.html) as we might miss something and/or be too tired to notice.
+You are better off explaining what your submission does in your `remarks.md` file section rather than leaving it obscure for the [IOCCC judges](../judges.html) as we might miss something and/or be too tired to notice.
 </p>